-- 1. In the sidebar, click Styles or press F11. - 2.
+- 1. In the sidebar, click Styles or press F11 . - 2.
 At the top of the panel Styles, click either the Cell Styles icon or the Page Styles icon. - 3.
 Right-click anywhere in the list of styles in the panel Styles.
 Then click New. - 4.
-Specify a name for the style and use the various tabs to set the formatting options. - 5.
+Specify a name for the style and set the formatting options. - 5.
 When you are done configuring the style, click OK.